Benjamin Disraeli: Childhood

-Disraeli's siblings were Sarah (1802–1859), Naphtali (born and died 1807), Ralph (1809–1898) and James ("Jem") (1813–1868).
+Disraeli's siblings were Sarah, Naphtali (born and died 1807), Ralph and James ("Jem").
 He was close to his sister and on affectionate but more distant terms with his surviving brothers.
 Details of his schooling are sketchy.
-From the age of about six he was a day boy at a dame school in Islington, which one of his biographers later described as "for those days a very high-class establishment".
-Two years later or so—the exact date has not been ascertained—he was sent as a boarder to Rev John Potticary's school at Blackheath.
-While he was there events at the family home changed the course of Disraeli's education and of his whole life.
-Following a quarrel in 1813 with the synagogue of Bevis Marks, his father renounced Judaism and had the four children baptised into the Church of England in July and August 1817.
+From the age of about six he was a day boy at a dame school in Islington, which one of his biographers described as "for those days a very high-class establishment".
+Two years later or so—the exact date has not been ascertained—he was sent as a boarder to Rev John Potticary's school at Blackheath (now St Piran's, Maidenhead, Berkshire).

-Isaac D'Israeli had never taken religion very seriously but had remained a conforming member of the Bevis Marks Synagogue.
-His father, the elder Benjamin, was a prominent and devout member; it was probably out of respect for him that Isaac did not leave when he fell out with the synagogue authorities in 1813.
-After Benjamin senior died in 1816 Isaac felt free to leave the congregation following a second dispute.
+Following a quarrel in 1813 with the Bevis Marks Synagogue, his father renounced Judaism and had the four children baptised into the Church of England in July and August 1817.
+Isaac D'Israeli had never taken religion very seriously but had remained a conforming member of the synagogue.
+Isaac's father, Benjamin, was a prominent and devout member; it was probably out of respect for him that Isaac did not leave when he fell out with the synagogue authorities in 1813.
+After Benjamin senior died in 1816, Isaac felt free to leave the congregation following a second dispute.
 Isaac's friend Sharon Turner, a solicitor, convinced him that although he could comfortably remain unattached to any formal religion it would be disadvantageous to the children if they did so.
 Turner stood as godfather when Benjamin was baptised, aged twelve, on 31 July 1817.

-Conversion to Christianity enabled Disraeli to contemplate a career in politics.
+Conversion enabled Disraeli to contemplate a career in politics.
 There had been Members of Parliament (MPs) from Jewish families since Sampson Gideon in 1770.
-But until the Jews Relief Act of 1858, MPs were required to take the oath of allegiance "on the true faith of a Christian", necessitating at least nominal conversion.
-It is not known whether Disraeli formed any ambition for a parliamentary career at the time of his baptism, but there is no doubt that he bitterly regretted his parents' decision not to send him to Winchester College.
-As one of the great public schools of England, Winchester consistently provided recruits to the political elite.
-His two younger brothers were sent there, and it is not clear why Isaac D'Israeli chose to send his eldest son to a much less prestigious school.
+However, until the Jews Relief Act 1858, MPs were required to take the oath of allegiance "on the true faith of a Christian", necessitating at least nominal conversion.
+It is not known whether Disraeli formed any ambition for a parliamentary career at the time of his baptism, but there is no doubt that he bitterly regretted his parents' decision not to send him to Winchester College, one of the great public schools which consistently provided recruits to the political elite.
+His two younger brothers were sent there, and it is not clear why Isaac chose to send his eldest son to a much less prestigious school.
 The boy evidently held his mother responsible for the decision; Bradford speculates that "Benjamin's delicate health and his obviously Jewish appearance may have had something to do with it."
 The school chosen for him was run by Eliezer Cogan at Higham Hill in Walthamstow.
 He began there in the autumn term of 1817; he later recalled his education: